 How to Improve Employee Productivity With the Formula

 Here are 3 strategies based on the productivity formula to improve employee productivity:

 1. Measure and Improve the Efficient Use of Time

 Time, though not purchased, is often mistakenly ignored as a cost.

-Managers who work with employees to maximize their time spent on tasks that align with their strengths and minimize time spent on everything else, will improve employee productivity.
+Managers who work with employees to maximize the amount of time spent on tasks that align with their strengths and minimize time spent on everything else will improve employee productivity.

 2. Promote Employee Autonomy